 How to use lentils?
 There are a myriad of uses for the lentil.
 They can be used as a side dish, entrée, put in salad, fried as a snack, made into soups, pureed for baby food, and ground to make a flour for bread and cakes.

-The husks, stems and dried leaves, bran, and other residue can be fed to livestock.
+The husks, stems, dried leaves, bran, and other residue can be fed to livestock.
 Green lentil plants make for a terrific green manure and lentil seeds can be used as a commercial starch in textile and paper processing.

 How to Grow Lentils